39 Museums in Salvador: Discover the history and culture of Bahia

 Experience

-• Exhibitions: Focuses on the history of Salvador’s defence and the colonial era, with a collection that complements the city’s historical narrative.
+• Exhibitions: Focuses on the history of Salvador’s defence and colonial period, with a collection that complements the city’s historical narrative.

-The Museu das Portas do Carmo not only preserves physical parts of Salvador’s past, but also serves as an educational resource, revealing important details about the origins and defence of Brazil’s first capital.
+The Portas do Carmo Museum not only preserves physical pieces of Salvador’s past, but also serves as an educational resource, revealing important details about the origins and defence of Brazil’s first capital.

 25. Bahia Art Museum (MAB)